CAPCIL corporate office: 217-732-2159

 Call 217-732-2159 for more information

-It is the mission of the Energy Assistance Program to be a resource for those with limited income in crisis to help meet their immediate energy needs, and in partnership with utility companies and CAPCIL, provide self-sufficiency education and tools to help customers develop a plan to break free from the cycle of poverty.
+It is the mission of the Energy Assistance Program to be a resource for customers with limited or no income to help meet their immediate energy assistance needs.
+CAPCIL, in partnership with the utility providers, will offer self-sufficiency education and tools to assist customers in developing a plan to break free from the cycle of poverty.

 The Community Action Partnership of Central Illinois has a new service available to our clients.
 Please access the link above to be directed to our Client Kiosk.
 The Kiosk allows clients to register as a new client, sign in as a returning customer, upload documentation to required for services and determine program eligibility.